boazbk/tcs/lec_26_quantum_computing.md

 ### Shor's Algorithm: A bird's eye view

-On input a an integer $M$, Shor's algorithm outputs the prime factorization of $M$ in time that is polynomial in $\log M$.
+On input an integer $M$, Shor's algorithm outputs the prime factorization of $M$ in time that is polynomial in $\log M$.
 The main steps in the algorithm are the following: